Arthi-chaud/seminal-haskell/logbook.md

 ### June 18

 - Remove the Silencer, and use DynFlags to hide errors during the GHC Session
+- Enumeration in Function Application: Try to remove last parameter

 ## Difficulties encountered